 There are two parts to the answer: artificial intelligence and smart templates.

 Leveraging the power of machine learning and natural language processing, an AI-powered solution can review in seconds what it would take a team of people hours to complete.
 Over time, that can shave days, weeks, and even months off of the time you spend manually reviewing contracts to keep track of your obligations and rights, and ensure that your contracts conform to current regulatory standards.

 As for the second point: good lawyers have been leveraging smart templates to draft commercial agreements for years, even before there was technology to assist them.
-The idea is that the terms of the contract should reflect the overall agreement between the parties, not the specific circumstances in place at the time the agreement is drafted.
+The idea is that the contract terms should reflect the overall agreement between the parties, not the specific circumstances in place at the time the agreement is drafted.
 Smart templates use standard, pre-approved clause language that is favorable to the initiating party and enables variable data such as contract date or party names to be imputed at the time of drafting.